KeeTraxx/springboot-workshop-2018/src/block_1.md

 ### Spring Boot

-Library to create standalone Spring applications.
+Library to create **standalone Spring applications**.

-Also a collection of "starter" packages with convention-over-configuration solutions.
+Also a collection of **"starter" packages** with convention-over-configuration solutions.

 ---